zio/zio/docs/datatypes/contextual/zlayer.md

   fooLayer ++ barLayer
 ```

-2. **Vertical Composition** — We can also compose layers _vertically_, meaning the output of one layer is used as input for the subsequent layer, resulting in one layer with the requirement of the first, and the output of the second: `fooLayer >>> barLayer`.
+2. **Vertical Composition** — If we have a layer that requires `A` and produces `B`, we can compose this with another layer that requires `B` and produces `C`; this composition produces a layer that requires `A` and produces `C`.
+The feed operator, `>>>`, stack them on top of each other by using vertical composition.
+This sort of composition is like _function composition_, feeding an output of one layer to an input of another:

 ```scala mdoc:compile-only
 import zio._